-‘General Hospital’ Spoilers: Hayden Turns to Former Junkie Curtis To Help Finn
+‘General Hospital’ Spoilers: Hayden Turns To Former Junkie Curtis To Help Finn

 Unlikely Allies Bind Together To Help Finn

 General Hospital spoilers predict not only will Hayden enlist Curtis to help clean Finn up, but there are other allies in this battle with Finn’s Zen Zen addiction as well.
-Tracy Quartermaine (Jane Elliot) adores both Hayden and Finn and won’t let Finn wreck his life, his career at General Hospital or Hayden’s life either.
+Tracy Quartermaine (Jane Elliot) adores both Hayden and Finn and won’t let Finn wreck his life, his career at General Hospital, or Hayden’s life either.
 Tracy will be with them throughout this process, as will Curtis.

 Those aren’t the only allies Hayden has on General Hospital.
 Hayden’s sister Liz Webber (Rebecca Herbst) knows about Finn’s addiction and will stand by them.
 Liz knows first-hand what it’s like to live with an addict since she went through it with Lucky Spencer (Jonathan Jackson).
 That experience plus Curtis’ personal battle should be enough to help Finn beat his sickness, according to General Hospital spoilers.